astronomer/airflow-guides/guides/dag-best-practices.md

 Issues like this can be resolved by using task retries.
 Best practice is to set retries as a `default_arg` so they are applied at the DAG level and get more granular for specific tasks only where necessary.
 A good range to try is ~2–4 retries.

-## Best Practices
+## Additional Resources

 <!-- markdownlint-disable MD033 -->
 <iframe src="https://fast.wistia.net/embed/iframe/hfrzvkb3lk" title="branchpythonoperator Video" allow="autoplay; fullscreen" allowtransparency="true" frameborder="0" scrolling="no" class="wistia_embed" name="wistia_embed" allowfullscreen msallowfullscreen width="100%" height="100%" style="aspect-ratio:16/9"></iframe>

-Are you looking for the untold way of creating better and more reliable data pipelines?
-What you should know and do to sleep quiet while your tasks run?
+Are you looking for more ways of creating better and more reliable data pipelines?
+What you should know and do to sleep easily while your tasks run?
 Well, you've come at the right place!
-In this course you will learn
+In this course you will learn more about:

 - The best practices around DAG authoring
 - How to make better tasks